Huang-CL/Magrathea/README.md

 On Windows system, download the [cyqwin terminal](https://www.cygwin.com/).
 Include package 'gsl' upon installation.
 We suggest including all packages in devel, science, math, and python along with a text editor.
 Directory will be found in: /cygdrive/c/Users/USERNAME/PATH_TO_MAGRATHEA.

 Install Magrathea by cloning this repository `git clone https://github.com/Huang-CL/Magrathea.git`.
-Everything needed is in the top level, future updates will improve the directory structure.

 For the first time, or working with a new computer, compile the code with `make -B`, or `make clean` then `make`.
 Later on, compile the code with `make`.
 The name of the compiled program is called planet by default.
-To run the compiled program, run `./planet`.
+To run the compiled program, run `./planet` in the top level directory.
+Choose input_mode and edit the planet and options for the run in src/main.cpp.

 If an error message like "error while loading shared libraries: libgsl.so.23: cannot open shared object file: No such file or directory" is reported when running the code, add `export LD_LIBRARY_PATH=/usr/local/lib` (directory of gsl library files) to the `.bashrc` file, or add `setenv LD_LIBRARY_PATH /usr/local/lib` to the `.cshrc` file.